-This contract is SOLE SOURCE because of U.S. Department of Energy's (USDOE) grant guidance (10 CFR 440.15) giving Community Action Agencies preferred status for the Weatherization Assistance Program due to their non-profit status, their role providing a range of services to clients eligible for the Weatherization Assistance Program (WAP), and their historical performance delivering the weatherization program.
+This contract is SOLE SOURCE because of the US Department of Energy's (US DOE) grant guidance (10 CFR 440.15) giving Community Action Agencies preferred status for the Weatherization Assistance Program due to their non-profit status, their role providing a range of services to clients eligible for WAP, and their historical performance delivering the weatherization program.

-OSI is responsible for administering New Hampshire's statewide Weatherization Assistance Program, funded by a grant from the USDOE.
-The objective of the program is to weatherize homes to reduce energy consumption and energy costs in eligible low income households.
-Priority is given to households that include people who are elderly, disabled, or children, and households with high energy usage.
-OSI contracts with New Hampshire's Community Action Agencies to provide weatherization services at the local level.
-OSI estimates that the USDOE's WAP grant award to New Hampshire will contribute to the weatherization of approximately two hundred and two (202) homes in the State.
+OSI is responsible for administering New Hampshire's statewide Weatherization Assistance Program (WAP).
+The objective of the program is to reduce energy consumption and the impact of energy costs in low-income households.
+Priority is given to the elderly, disabled, households with children, and households with high-energy usage.
+The funding in this contract will supplement WAP work.